 Josh Kramer

 I like to describe myself as a “back-of-the-frontend” developer.
 I excel at building abstractions and systems necessary for a robust web experience, while keeping a close eye on accessibility and performance.
-Although I haven't yet met a design I can't wrangle into CSS, you could describe my aesthetic sensibilities as that of an engineer.
+I enjoy challenges, from large-scale architectural decisions to perfecting the details of a single UI component.

 When I'm not at my keyboard, you can usually find me running.
 I've been running marathons and ultramarathons since 2011.
 This is me at the 2021 Cayuga Trails 50k, running down Buttermilk Falls in Ithaca, NY.